ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - FSx for Lustre: High Performance Computing Linux file system
   - FSx for NetApp ONTAP: High OS Compatibility
   - FSx for OpenZFS: Managed ZFS file system
-  - Storage Gateway: S3 & FSx File Gateway, Volume Gateway (cache & stored), Tape Gateway
+  - Storage Gateway: S3 and FSx File Gateway, Volume Gateway (cache and stored), Tape Gateway
   - Transfer Family: FTP, FTPS, SFTP interface on top of Amazon S3 or Amazon EFS
   - DataSync: Schedule data sync from on-premises to AWS, or AWS to AWS
   - Snowcone / Snowball / Snowmobile: to move large amount of data to the cloud, physically